dotnet/AspNetCore.Docs/aspnetcore/performance/caching/middleware.md

 [!code-csharp[](middleware/samples/3.x/ResponseCachingMiddleware/Startup.cs?name=snippet2&highlight=16)]

-The sample app adds headers to control caching on subsequent requests.
-Note that this only has affect if there is no [`[ResponseCache]`](xref:Microsoft.AspNetCore.Mvc.ResponseCacheAttribute) in use for the request.
-If there is, it will overwrite any cache related headers:
+The sample app adds headers to control caching on subsequent requests:

 * [Cache-Control](https://tools.ietf.org/html/rfc7234#section-5.2) &ndash; Caches cacheable responses for up to 10 seconds.
 * [Vary](https://tools.ietf.org/html/rfc7231#section-7.1.4) &ndash; Configures the middleware to serve a cached response only if the [Accept-Encoding](https://tools.ietf.org/html/rfc7231#section-5.3.4) header of subsequent requests matches that of the original request.

 [!code-csharp[](middleware/samples_snippets/3.x/AddHeaders.cs)]

+The preceding middeware is not run when a controller, action, or Razor Page has a [[ResponseCache]](xref:Microsoft.AspNetCore.Mvc.ResponseCacheAttribute) attribute.

 Response Caching Middleware only caches server responses that result in a 200 (OK) status code.
 Any other responses, including [error pages](xref:fundamentals/error-handling), are ignored by the middleware.